-All statutory payments such as PAYE, pension contributions, Workers compensation contributions and other statutory deductions effected from staff salaries were made promptly to the relevant authorities.
+All payments to staff, claims beneficiaries and suppliers were effected on time as per their due dates.
+Statutory payments such as PAYE, pension contributions, Workers compensation contributions and other statutory deductions effected from staff salaries were made promptly to the relevant authorities.
+The Fund has continued with its plan to open regional offices and ensure they operate efficiently to bring services closer to employers.
 All properties of the Fund have requisite certificates of ownership.
 No loss of assets was sustained during the period under review.